-On certification by the Principal of the person's qualifications and assignments, and with the approval of the Assistant Superintendent of Human Resources, supplementary pay for extra duties and responsibilities may be allowed in accordance with the schedule approved by the Board provided:
+On certification by the Principal of the person's qualifications and assignments, and with the approval of the Superintendent or designee in Human Resources, supplementary pay for extra duties and responsibilities may be allowed in accordance with the schedule approved by the Board provided:

 - A. Such duties and responsibilities for a full-time teacher are in addition to the teaching assignment for which normal preparation and performance are expected.
-Supplementary pay will apply only to those situations which clearly demand an additional amount of student contact time and responsibility outside the regular teaching assignment. - B. Individuals requesting a new supplemental pay assignment must complete, in detail, the appropriate application form.
+Supplementary pay will apply only to those situations which clearly demand an additional amount of student contact time and responsibility outside the regular teaching assignment. - B. Individuals requesting the creation of any supplemental pay assignment, Category XI activity included, must complete, in detail, the appropriate application form (see Policy 4142.3).
 At the secondary schools, this form is submitted to the building level Activity or Athletic Coordinator for action.
 At the elementary school, the form is submitted directly to the building Principal for action.
 The teacher always has the opportunity to discuss any program concern with other appropriate administrators.
-The building-approved request is then sent to the Activities/Athletics Advisory Committee (AAA Committee) through the appropriate District office for final action. - C. That if any portion of a teacher's supplemental duties coincides with the teaching assignment, a performance agreement between that teacher and the Principal(s) involved will be developed to clearly specify duties, time commitments, evaluation standards and obligations to the regular teaching assignment. - D. Initial placement on this schedule may not exceed the fourth (4th) step. - E. Experience under one supplemental pay position does not automatically transfer to another reassignment, but such experience may be evaluated for awarding reasonable and appropriate increment credit. - F. Those activities sanctioned or not sanctioned by the Colorado High School Activities Association (CHSAA) may be assumed and directed by qualified personnel who do not have a full teaching assignment.
+The building-approved request is then sent to the Activities/Athletics Advisory Committee (AAA Committee) through the appropriate District office for final action. - C. That if any portion of a teacher's supplemental duties coincides with the teaching assignment, a performance agreement between that teacher and the Principal(s) involved will be developed to clearly specify duties, time commitments, evaluation standards and obligations to the regular teaching assignment. - D. Beginning in the 2020-2021 school year, coaches and/or sponsors will be recognized for no more than five (5) years of previous experience, as verified by the Principal or designee, in order to determine initial placement on the Supplementary Pay schedule.
+Each year of verifiable and comparable experience performing the extra duties and responsibilities of the supplemental pay assignment will equal one (1) year of experience. - E. Experience under one supplemental pay position does not automatically transfer to another reassignment, but such experience may be evaluated for recognizing reasonable and appropriate years of experience. - F. Those activities sanctioned or not sanctioned by the Colorado High School Activities Association (CHSAA) may be assumed and directed by qualified personnel who do not have a full teaching assignment.
 Efforts to hire certified and qualified personnel within the District must prevail.
 The District, after exhausting all attempts to secure a qualified district staff member, may seek an exemption from this guideline for a period not to exceed one year at a time.
 This provision is consistent with CHSAA Bylaws and the Colorado Department of Education. - G. Due to the time requirements involved in both the teaching assignments and supervision of supplemental activity, a person may hold a maximum of four (4) assignments during one school year of which not more than three (3) may be from category #1 through #6. - 1.
 Exceptions to the limitation above, regarding the maximum number of assignments an individual may hold, may be appealed directly to the AAA Committee provided the building Principal or designee feels that it is necessary to meet the building's individual needs.

 - 2. The building Principal or designee must submit the request for the waiver at least one (1) month before the start of the activity. - 3.
-Applications for such exceptions must be approved through the AAA Committee in advance at their regularly scheduled meetings.
+Applications for such exceptions must be approved by the Director of Athletics and Activities.